giantswarm/happa/README.md

 # Happa

-Giant Swarm's web interface.
+The Giant Swarm web user interface.
 It lets users:

 - View and manage clusters
 - Manage their account